BrunoGeraldine/BrunoGeraldine/README.md

 My journey into the world of data began in 2020, following a professional experience in Portugal as a mechanical engineer.
 It was during this time that I realised how essential it is for any business aiming to thrive in the future to swiftly and effectively implement data-driven solutions.
 Digital transformation is not merely a trend but a necessity to ensure a healthy and competitive presence in today’s market.

 During university, I developed a passion for technology and programming, delving into languages such as Python and SQL.
-I rediscovered how rewarding it is to create something practical and functional from just a few lines of code — blending logic and creativity to turn ideas into reality.
+I rediscovered how rewarding it is to create something practical and functional from just a few lines of code—blending logic and creativity to turn ideas into reality.

 Since then, I have been continually enhancing my skills across all stages of developing data-driven solutions.
 This encompasses everything from gaining a deep understanding of business problems to deploying models in production, using a variety of analytical tools and cloud computing technologies.